unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Commands.md

 </Page>
 ```

-When the `TextBlock` is double tapped (or double clicked), the `TextBlockDoubleTapped` command which is generated in the bindable proxy will be executed, and in turn the `TextBlockDoubleTapped` method in the Model will be invoked.
-The text 'Double tap me' will be passed in as the command parameter.
+When the `TextBlock` is double-tapped (or double-clicked), the `TextBlockDoubleTapped` command which is generated in the bindable proxy will be executed, and in turn, the `TextBlockDoubleTapped` method in the Model will be invoked.
+The text 'Double-tap me' will be passed in as the command parameter.

 ### Explicit command creation